ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

-If a cleared, predictive value does not exist, then the error detection calculation is as follows:
+If a cleared, predictive value does not exist and the user has chosen to input an auxiliary variable, then the error detection calculation is as follows:

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=\large L_{Lower} < \frac{y_{i, q, t}}{x_{i, q, t}} < L_{Upper}">